-There are 206 affordable apartments in Edgefield that offer reduced rents to low-income households.
+There are 206 low-income apartments in Edgefield that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |South Carolina Regional Housing Authority No. 1||Section 8 Housing Choice Voucher (HCV); Public Housing|

 Edgefield features 116 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.

 There are 206 rent subsidized apartments that do not provide direct rental assistance but remain affordable to low income households in Edgefield.

 On average, Section 8 Housing Choice vouchers pay Edgefield landlords $500 per month towards rent.
 The average voucher holder contributes $300 towards rent in Edgefield.

 The maximum amount a voucher would pay on behalf of a low-income tenant in Edgefield, South Carolina for a two-bedroom apartment is between $915 and $1,119.

 Fair Market Rents can be used to better understand the average housing costs of an area.
 Fair Market Rents are used by HUD to establish payment and rent standards for federal rental assistance programs like the Section 8 Housing Choice Voucher Program.